JelleZijlstra/taxonomy/docs/geography.md

 # Geography

 In the database, all localities are labeled with the geographical region they are in.
-We use a system that is largely based on political boundaries, aiming at giving precise geographical information while using only stable, well-understood geographical names.
+We use a system that is largely based on political boundaries, aimed at giving precise geographical information while using only stable, well-understood geographical names.

 Type localities for extant species are listed only as the region they are in.
 Type localities